-Manhart's six teams have produced 23 All-Conference selections, two Mid-FL Conference Pitchers of the Year, four All-State selections, one All Region, and one All American selection.
+Manhart's seven teams have produced 26 All-Conference selections, two Mid-FL Conference Pitchers of the Year, four All-State selections, one All Region, and one All American selection.
 Multiple players have also been selected as second team and honorable mention over the years.
-In 2012 Daytona State had one named Second team All State, three First Team All-Conference, five Second Team All Conference, and two Honorable Mention selections.
+In 2013 Daytona State had one named Second team All-State, three First Team All-Conference, four Second Team All-Conference, and three Honorable Mention selections.
 The softball team has also been recognized for their outstanding community service year after year.

 After graduation Manhart spent two years as an assistant coach at DBCC working with the outfielders and catchers.
 She taught physical education at Seabreeze High School for three years and served as the head softball coach and assistant swim coach where she was named Head Female Coach of the Year twice.

-Coach Manhart has been married to her husband, VCSO Deputy Stan Manhart, for ten years.
-They enjoy spending their free time with their children, McKenzie (4) and Dempsey (2).
+Coach Manhart has been married to her husband, VCSO Deputy Stan Manhart, for eleven years.
+They enjoy spending their free time with their children, McKenzie (5) and Dempsey (3).

 Smith's coaching accomplishments include: